When you’re up against serious criminal charges, it can feel like you vs. the world.

 Most people rely on the ability to drive in every aspect of their lives, including traveling to and from work and caring for family members.
 The future can be uncertain when a potential driver’s license suspension threatens that ability.
 You may be concerned about how you will take care of daily responsibilities without a license.

 When your criminal record hurts your education, career, and well-being, you should consider expungement and whether this process is right for you.
-Expungement removes your criminal file from the court and public records, which means it will not appear on a background check.
+When you expunge a criminal record it removes your criminal file from the court and public records, which means it will not appear on a background check.
 If the court approves an expungement, then it is as if that arrest, detainment, or proceeding never happened.

 If you’ve violated your probation, you may have a warrant for your arrest.
 You can call (612) 348-2000, 24/7, to check for a warrant.
 A probation violation can quickly turn into a conviction with lifelong consequences.
 A simple violation can extend the duration of your probation term or, at worst, land you in jail or prison.